KenyanNemo/My-todo/README.md

-# This is a To-do list web app created with React
+# This is a To-do list web app created with React.
+My reconstruction of a tutorial I followed previously

 # Getting Started with Create React App